 The location quotients provided in the table indicate whether the relative concentration of each occupation in Rhode Island is higher or lower than that of the nation.
-A location quotient of 1.0 indicates that concentration of local employment in that particular industry as a percentage of the total local workforce is the same as it is for the country as a whole.
+A location quotient of 1.0 indicates that concentration of local employment in that industry as a percentage of the total local workforce is the same as it is for the country.
 A quotient greater than 1.0 indicates a higher concentration of local employment relative to the national average, and less than 1.0 indicates a lower concentration of local employment vis-à-vis the U.S. average.
-Rhode Island has a higher concentration of employment for five of the eight selected arts-related occupations.
-Concentration of employment across all eight occupations outpaces the national average with a ratio of 1.10 - in other words, there is 10% more employment in selected arts-related occupations in Rhode Island when compared to the national average.
+Rhode Island has a higher concentration of employment for four of the six selected arts-related occupations.
+Concentration of employment across all eight occupations outpaces the national average with a ratio of 1.27 - in other words, there is 27% more employment in selected arts-related occupations in Rhode Island when compared to the national average.

 The table above also includes the average wages in each occupation and the overall average.
-The table indicates that the average hourly wage in selected arts-related occupations in Rhode Island was \$25.69 during the time period of calendar years 2016 through 2018.
-For purposes of comparison, the average hourly wage in Rhode Island for all occupations was \$25.62 and nationwide for all occupations it was \$24.39 for the same time period.
+The table indicates that the average hourly wage in selected arts-related occupations in Rhode Island was \$33.40 during the period of calendar years 2019 through 2021.
+For purposes of comparison, the average hourly wage in Rhode Island for all occupations was \$28.78 and nationwide for all occupations it was \$26.93 for the same period.

-In addition, using data from United States Department of Labor, Bureau of Labor Statistics, ORA selected the "Arts, Design, Entertainment, Sports, and Media Occupations" (Occupation Code: 27-0000) to represent a broad category of art occupations, and compared the employment activity for these occupations in Rhode Island and other states.
+In addition, using data from BLS, ORA selected the "Arts, Design, Entertainment, Sports, and Media Occupations" (Occupation Code: 27-0000) to represent a broad category of art occupations, and compared the employment activity for these occupations in Rhode Island and other states.
 ORA is aware that this category may include some occupations that are not related those defined in R.I.
-Gen. Laws § 44-30-1.1(a), however, ORA determined this category to be the most suitable option for capturing arts-related occupational employment in multiple states for comparison purposes.
+Gen. Laws § 44-30-1.1(a)7, however, ORA determined this category to be the most suitable option for capturing arts-related occupational employment in multiple states for comparison purposes.
 ORA encountered significant data non-availability due to small sample populations when analyzing more specific occupational categories.
 The selected comparison states are Rhode Island's two neighbors, Massachusetts and Connecticut.
 Additionally, the table provides a comparison to the national average.
 The following bar graph shows employment in the Arts, Design, Entertainment, Sports, and Media Occupations as a portion of the total workforce:

-&lt;sup>6 R.I.
+7 R.I.
 Gen. Laws § 44-30-1.1(a) states that:" For the purposes of this section, a "work" means an original and creative work, whether written, composed, created or executed for "one-of-a-kind, limited" production, before or after the passing of this section, which falls into one of the following categories: (1) a book or other writing; (2) a play or the performance of said play; (3) a musical composition or the performance of said composition; (4) a painting or other like picture; (5) a sculpture; (6) traditional and fine crafts; (7) the creation of a film or the acting of said film; (8) the creation of a dance or the performance of said dance.
-For purposes of this section, a "work" does not apply to any piece or performance created or executed for industry oriented or related production."
+For purposes of this section, a "work" does not apply to any piece or performance created or executed for industry-oriented or related production."

-The bar graph shows that Rhode Island has a concentration of Arts, Design, Entertainment, Sports, and Media jobs that is higher than the national average and neighboring Connecticut but lower than the concentration in Massachusetts.
+The bar graph shows that Rhode Island has a concentration of Arts, Design, Entertainment, Sports, and Media jobs that is higher than the national average and neighboring states of Connecticut and Massachusetts.8